 3. Then I also replaced the cyan (C) cartridge which was consumed up to 20%.
 This did not lead to any improvement either.

-4. Subsequently, I performed a Head Cleaning (H) (not the Auto Nozzle Check and Cleaning (C)) and printed the gray scale using my own ICC-hk profile.
+4. Subsequently, I performed a Head Cleaning (H) (not the Auto Nozzle Check and Cleaning (C)) and printed the gray scale using my own custom ICC profile (ICC-hk in figs. 1 and 2).
 This was successful.

 5. After that, I printed the gray step using the generic Hahnemühle ICC profile, and the result was visibly good as well.